Sivanyanst/sivanyanst.github.io/README.md

 >
 >I am afraid that I am not a jade, so I do not dare to do hard work, but I half believe that I am a jade, so I refuse to be mediocre.

-This template is a modification to [Michael(Chengbo) Yuan](https://michaelyuancb.github.io/)'s website.
+This template is a modification to [Michael(Chengbo) Yuan](https://michaelyuancb.github.io/)'s website and WeChat Official Account 阿饭的宝藏.

 <p align="right"> Last Update 26/8/2024  </p>